-WHSmith is located in Terminal 2, 3, 4 and 5 after security and in Terminal 3, 4 and 5 before security.
+WHSmith is located in Terminals 2, 3, 4 and 5 after security and in Terminals 3, 4 and 5 before security.
 Most of the stores are open from 5:30 am to 10 pm but some are open earlier.

-I really do recommend making sure your sim card is working before leaving the airport, to avoid the faff and cost of having to return to the airport.
+I recommend making sure your sim card is working before leaving the airport, to avoid the hassle and cost of returning to the airport.